Tag Archive for: Steelhead

 Booking a Trip

 Manistee River below Tippy Dam is one of the best west side rivers in the state of Michigan.
-Mangled Fly guides are available for late fall trips so give us a call soon to join in the fun at (231-631-5701) you can also shoot us an email.
-Also it’s not too early to get your Winter/Spring Steelhead trips on the books.
+Mangled Fly guides are available all winter fishing trips so give us a call soon to join in the fun at (231-631-5701) you can also shoot us an email.
+Also it’s not too early to get your Spring Steelhead trips on the books.

 Jon Ray